 If you follow me on Twitter, you might have seen me worrying-out-loud about a client who I’m concerned is about to drop me.
 It’s my biggest client, and while when I first started freelancing, I counted this kind of thing as part of the game, I’m at a point now where it sometimes can get […]

+This post will help you with Phase 3 of the Black Freelance Foundations Workbook…if you haven’t started yours yet, download it now!
 If we’re going to be honest, some clients matter more than others.
 Some keep the lights on, others just add on a little extra spending money.
-Some keep you engaged and interested with challenging new projects, others are just check boxes on your to-do list.
-As a freelancer, you have a responsibility to yourself to […]
+Some keep you engaged and interested with […]

 Getting Paid: What’s your minimum project size for a deposit?
 Mine is $500 and I generally ask for 50% up front.
 Anything less than that, I can handle being screwed over on…I’ll be upset, but not sick-to-my-stomach upset.
 What’s yours?
 Want to discuss this in private?
 Join BlackFreelance and visit the forum topic today!